 Most people are aware that seniors can be very vulnerable and that this population is often targeted by scammers and abusers.
-Elder abuse, whether it is physical, financial, emotional or sexual, is a real concern for family members of seniors, especially those who are physically disabled or cognitively impaired.
-However, there is another threat to the elderly that receives less attention: self-neglect.
+Elder abuse, whether it is physical, financial, emotional or sexual, is a legitimate concern for family members of seniors, especially those who are physically disabled or cognitively impaired.
+However, there is another threat to the elderly that receives far less attention: self-neglect.

 What Is Elder Self-Neglect?

 Imagine entering the home of an elderly loved one and being greeted by a foul-smelling odor that seems to have no identifiable source.
 The house is in disarray and there are papers, dirty dishes and other debris covering most of the countertops.
 Your loved one is wearing soiled clothing and appears as if they haven’t bathed in days or weeks, but they act as if everything is totally normal.
 Understandably, you’re shocked by this scene.
 The last time you visited just a few months ago, both their house and their physical appearance were nearly immaculate.

 This is a classic example of elder self-neglect, and scenarios like these are often what initially cause family members to step into the caregiving role.
 The U.S. Department of Health & Human Services defines elder self-neglect as “behavior of an elderly person that threatens his/her own health or safety and generally manifests itself by failure to provide himself/herself with adequate food, water, clothing, shelter, personal hygiene, medication (when indicated), and safety precautions.”